Generated at: 2026-06-15 04:54:43

 What Is Data Cleansing?

-Data cleansing is the process of resolving duplicate data issues that often occur when managing customer information.
-Below, we explain its necessity, benefits, and more in detail.
+Data cleansing is the process of resolving duplicate data, which often becomes an issue when managing customer information.
+We explain its necessity, benefits, and more in detail below.

 What Is Data Cleansing?
 Consolidating Duplicate Customer Information from Multiple Databases

-Data cleansing is the process of identifying overlapping customer information registered across various databases and integrating data related to the same entity into a single record.
+Data cleansing is the process of identifying overlapping customer information across various databases and integrating data regarding the same entity into a single record.

-For example, it is common for the same individual to be registered as duplicate entries due to minor differences, such as the presence or absence of a space between a first and last name.
+For example, it is common for the same individual to be registered as duplicates due to minor differences, such as "Taro Yamada" versus "TaroYamada" with or without a space.
 Even with company names, official names, abbreviations, and former names may coexist, preventing the system from recognizing them as the same entity.

-Data cleansing standardizes these variations in notation and differences in input rules, effectively merging data that should belong together.
+Data cleansing standardizes these variations in notation and input rules, ensuring that data that should be unified is properly merged.

 Reasons and Benefits of Data Cleansing

-The following points outline the reasons and benefits of performing data cleansing.
+The following points outline the reasons for and benefits of data cleansing.

 • To Utilize Data Effectively

-If customer data is left without cleansing, duplicates and variations in notation become obstacles when attempting to use the data for analysis or marketing, preventing the acquisition of accurate insights.
+If customer data is left without cleansing, duplicates and variations in notation become obstacles when attempting to use it for analysis or marketing, preventing the acquisition of accurate insights.

-Sending direct mail to the same recipient multiple times or having multiple representatives call the same client can lead to customer distrust or complaints.
+Sending direct mail to the same recipient multiple times or having multiple representatives call the same person can lead to customer distrust or complaints.
 Data cleansing enables consistent and professional engagement.

-By leveraging unified information, companies can provide appropriate approaches tailored to customer needs, ultimately resulting in improved customer satisfaction and more efficient sales operations.
+By basing activities on unified information, you can provide appropriate approaches tailored to customer needs, ultimately achieving higher customer satisfaction and more efficient sales operations.

-Risks and Examples of Failure When Data Consolidation Is Not Performed
+Risks and Failure Examples of Not Performing Data Cleansing

 1. Increased Costs Due to Duplicate Data

-Performing duplicate direct mail, phone, or email outreach not only increases printing and communication costs but also gives customers the impression that your company is persistent or poorly managed.
+Performing redundant direct mail, phone calls, or email campaigns not only increases printing and communication costs but also leaves customers with a negative impression of being pestered or poorly managed.

-If you consolidate different individuals with the same name into a single record due to inconsistencies in notation, you may inadvertently send sensitive information to the wrong recipient.
+If data for different individuals with the same name are merged due to inconsistencies in notation, there is a risk that sensitive information may be sent to the wrong recipient.

 3. Reduced Accuracy in Data Analysis

-Creating reports based on customer data that contains duplicates can lead to errors in measuring the effectiveness of initiatives or selecting target audiences, potentially resulting in wasted marketing expenditures.
+Creating reports based on customer data that contains duplicates can lead to miscalculations in campaign effectiveness and incorrect target selection, often resulting in wasted marketing expenditures.

 A 4-Step Guide to Data Consolidation